tonystr/tonystr.github.io/articles/json_in_gamemaker/index.md

 show_debug_message(map[? "meow"  ]); // Outputs `cat`
 ```

 If it wasn't for that `?` after every opening bracket (`[`), this would be near identical to JavaScript.
-When dealing with datastructures in Gamemaker, you can either use functions to get and set values, or you can use accessors.
+When dealing with data structures in Gamemaker, you can either use functions to get and set values, or you can use accessors.
 The accessor tells Gamemaker which type of data structure you're using. `?` means map, `#` means grid, `|` means list.
 Technically, there also exists an [accessor for arrays](https://docs2.yoyogames.com/source/_build/3_scripting/3_gml_overview/13_accessors.html), but that's for advanced use.

 There really isn't much of a difference between using ``map[? "key"]`` and a variable ``mapKey``.
 You can set both to any kind of value (number, string, undefined), and you can read the value of both.
 Maps are useful because they can be much more *dynamic*.
 It's very easy to load in a map, giving you any number of key-value pairs, as opposed to reading some file line by line and manually storing each value in a variable.
 Additionally, you can use variables as keys, giving you more control over what data you're reading/writing.
-Lastly, maps (and other datastructures) can be "shared" very easily.
-Once you've created a datastructure, you can store that in multiple variables, arrays, even different objects, and they'll all refer to the same map.
+Lastly, maps (and other data structures) can be "shared" very easily.
+Once you've created a data structure, you can store that in multiple variables, arrays, even different objects, and they'll all refer to the same map.

 ```gml
 map1 = ds_map_create();